-Have you been sued?
-Has a lawsuit been threatened?
+Have you been sued in Arizona?
+Has an Arizona lawsuit been threatened?

 Some lawsuits have merit; others do not.
 Lawsuits are governed by rules which may trap the unwary, careless or inexperienced.
 Years of prosecuting and defending lawsuits bring a wealth of experience to helping you with your lawsuit.

 We defend employers, companies, real estate owners, individuals and others in civil cases filed in Yavapai County Arizona.
 Lawsuits are filed for many reasons, such as to obtain money, to obtain land, or to vindicate a legal right.
 Just because a lawsuit has been filed (or threatened) does not mean that it has merit.
 Some lawsuits are filed with little or no merit.
 Sometimes, only a portion of a lawsuit has merit.
 Occasionally, entire lawsuits are just plain frivolous.